Happier Than Ever: Year-end lists

+Decade-end lists

 Commercial performance

 A few weeks before its release, with over 1.028 million pre-adds of Happier Than Ever, Eilish reclaimed the Apple Music record for the most pre-saved album ever in the platform's history; Canadian singer the Weeknd had previously seized the record from Eilish's own When We All Fall Asleep, Where Do We Go?
 (2019) with his album After Hours (2020).
 The International Federation of the Phonographic Industry reported that Eilish was the third best-selling female artist of 2021, behind Taylor Swift and Adele.

 United States

 Happier Than Ever marked Eilish's second number-one album in the United States.
 It debuted atop the Billboard 200 with 238,000 album-equivalent units, the fifth largest week for an album in 2021.
 Of the 238,000 units, sales constitutes 154,000 copies, which is the third largest album sales week in 2021, and 84,000 units calculated from the 113.87 million on-demand streams the album received in its first week.
 The tally also consists of 73,000 vinyl LPs shipped in the same week.

 The album topped the Billboard 200 for its first three consecutive weeks, becoming the first album by a woman to do so since Swift's Folklore (2020), and the second album in 2021 to achieve the feat, after Dangerous: The Double Album by American singer Morgan Wallen.
 Nine songs from the album charted on the all-genre Billboard Hot 100 simultaneously, whereas all of its tracks charted on the Hot Rock & Alternative Songs chart, with the title track, "Happier Than Ever", debuting at number one.